SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         </figure>

         Check it out.

+    5. During custom training we do not necessarily need to use `dvc` for downloading our data.
+A more efficient way is to use cloud storage as a [mounted file system](https://cloud.google.com/vertex-ai/docs/training/cloud-storage-file-system).
+        This allows us to access data directly from the cloud storage without having to download it first.
+All our training jobs are automatically mounted a `gcs` folder in the root directory.
+Try to access the data from your training script:

+        ```python
+        # loading from a bucket using mounted file system
+        data = torch.load('/gcs/<my-bucket-name>/data.pt')
+        # writing to a bucket using mounted file system
+        torch.save(data, '/gcs/<my-bucket-name>/data.pt')
+        ```

+        is should speed up the training process a bit.

 This ends the session on how to use Google cloud services for now.
 In a future session we are going to investigate a bit more of the services offered in GCP, in particular for deploying the models that we have just trained.